DTN Corn Market Strategy

 DTN Corn Analysis and Recommendations

-The latest recommendation was posted on May 19, 2026.
-See Recommendations below.
+New Recommendations: The latest recommendation was posted on May 19, 2026.
+See Detailed Positions below.

 *NOTE REGARDING 2025-26 CROP SALES*: In December 2025, USDA offered details for Farmer Bridge Assistance payments, with corn producers receiving $44.36 per planted acre, or approximately $0.26 per bushel based on the 2025 national average corn yield of 186.5 bushels per harvested acre, and 92% national average for harvested area.